Professor David LaPorte teaches clinical neuropsychology for the Clinical Psychology Doctoral Program.

 The Psychology Department offers a Doctor of Psychology degree in Clinical Psychology (PsyD) that places emphasis upon professional applications of psychology based on a solid grounding in the scientific knowledge base of psychology.

-The program is accredited by the Commission on Accreditation of the American Psychological Association:
+The program is accredited as a Doctoral Program in Clinical Psychology by the Commission on Accreditation of the American Psychological Association.
+Questions regarding accreditation status should be directed to:

 Internship Placements in Past Years